 Introduction

 In recent decades pharmacology and pharmacotherapy education has become fully integrated in the medical curriculum.
-This may result in the loss of specific knowledge on pharmacology and –therapeutics.
-And therefore this could result in prescribing errors and harm, especially in vulnerable older patients.
+This has resulted in the loss of specific knowledge on pharmacology and –therapeutics.
+The decline of specialized pharmacotherapy knowledge in medical students could result in prescribing errors and harm, especially in vulnerable older patients.
+To …..

 Methods